 So you’ve planned a spectacular getaway, but it looks like bad weather is in the forecast!
 Thankfully we have plenty of indoor, rainy day activities that’ll make you and the family see rainbows instead of cloudy skies.
 Try out one of these itineraries, packed with museums, galleries, tours, and fun!
 With rainy day activities like these, you might just find yourself crossing your fingers for inclement weather!
 BONUS: All of these activities are open year-round!

 A rainy day at Hersheypark®?
 If you can’t strap yourself into a coaster, don’t buckle up and head home!
-These attractions located in Hershey and surrounding area will keep your attention through the storm.
+These attractions located in Hershey and the surrounding area will keep your attention through the storm.

 Hershey’s Chocolate World Attraction